IrineSistiana/simple-tls/README.md

 In the test environment, you can use `-gen-cert` in server to quickly generate an ECC certificate, and use `-cca` in the client to import its cert as CA.

+## Tips for speed and stability

 Considering that the TLS1.3 layer is sufficiently secure, a simple encryption can be used in lower-layer connections to increase speed.

-## Tips for wss

-Enable `-wss` if you want to transfer data in HTTP protocol. e.g. transfer data via CDN.
+In Linux system, decrease your tcp r/w memory by using `sysctl` to improve stability.

+    sudo sysctl net.ipv4.tcp_rmem="4096 87380 1048576"
+    sudo sysctl net.ipv4.tcp_wmem="4096 16384 1048576"

 ---